Marconi Communications: Marconi Communications (1999–2003)

+Marconi Corporation (2003–2005)

-On 19 May 2003, Marconi underwent a major restructuring into Marconi Corporation.
-In a debt-for-equity swap, the firm's creditors received 99.5% of the new company's shares, while Marconi shareholders received one Marconi Corporation share for every 559 Marconi shares.
+On 19 May 2003, Marconi underwent a major restructuring, being rebranded as Marconi Corporation around this time.
+Through a debt-for-equity swap, the firm's creditors received 99.5 percent of the new company's shares, while Marconi shareholders received one Marconi Corporation share for every 559 Marconi shares.

-In July 2003 Marconi sold 32% of its stake in Easynet for £40.5 million and in September 2003 it sold its remaining 40% stake for £56.7 million, in an effort to pay off debt and increase the liquidity in Easynet shares.
+In July 2003, Marconi sold 32 percent of its stake in Easynet for £40.5 million and, during September 2003, the firm sold its remaining 40 percent stake in exchange for £56.7 million, in order to reduce Marconi's debts and increase liquidity.
+In October 2003, the company announced that it intended to pursue listing on the Nasdaq.

 The company was a major supplier of asynchronous transfer mode, gigabit Ethernet, and Internet Protocol products.
-In 2005, it failed to secure any part of BT's 21st Century Network (21CN) programme.
-That Marconi received no major 21CN contract was a surprise to commentators, and sent the company's shares tumbling.
-An example of analysis before BT announced the winners of contracts is Dresdner Kleinwort Wasserstein's: "[Marconi is] so advanced with its products and so entrenched with BT Group that its selection looks certain."
+As such, it was viewed as a strong candidate to receive work on BT's 21st Century Network (21CN) programme; prior to the announcement of the winners of contracts, analyst Dresdner Kleinwort Wasserstein stated that: "[Marconi is] so advanced with its products and so entrenched with BT Group that its selection looks certain."
+However, during 2005, the firm failed to secure any part of the 21CN programme, a major surprise to suppliers and the market, sending the company's shares tumbling by 40 percent.

-Various bids began to be made for the business, including one by Huawei Technologies, with whom Marconi already had a joint venture.
-The majority of Marconi Corporation's businesses, including Marconi Communications, were sold to Ericsson in 2005, and the remainder was renamed Telent.
+During early-to-mid 2005, various bids were reportedly being made for Marconi, including one by the Chinese firm Huawei Technologies, with whom Marconi already had a joint venture.
+Other parties were speculated to include the French telecommunications firm Alcatel and the German engineering company Siemens.
+Ultimately, in October 2005, the majority of Marconi Corporation's businesses, including Marconi Communications, were sold to the Swedish telecommunications company Ericsson in exchange for £1.2 billion; the remainder of the firm was renamed Telent.